lukassnoek/NI-edu/_sources/misc/for_educators.md

 sudo tljh-config reload hub
 ```

-To check if everything worked, open a terminal in Jupyterhub (New &rarr Terminal) and run `Python -V`.
+To check if everything worked, open a terminal in Jupyterhub (New &rarr; Terminal) and run `Python -V`.
 It should print out "Python 3.8.5".

 ### 5. Install `niedu`
 The NI-edu course materials basically consist of two elements: the tutorial notebooks and the `niedu` Python package.
 The latter contains some utilities used in the notebooks and, importantly, the test that check the answers to the programming exercises.
 The course materials (so notebooks + `niedu`) are hosted on Github: [https://github.com/lukassnoek/NI-edu-admin](https://github.com/lukassnoek/NI-edu-admin).
 Importantly, you need the *admin* version of the materials, not the student version (which has the same URL, but without the `-admin` suffix).
 If you don't have access to this, you can contact Lukas.